akheron/typera/README.md

 })
 ```

-Formally, it takes a HTTP method (`get`, `post`, etc.), and zero or
+(The special method `all` matches no matter what the actual request
+method is.)

-more path segments (`pathSegment1, pathSegment2, ...`).
-Each path
+The `route.[method]` functions take zero or more path segments as
+arguments (`pathSegment1, pathSegment2, ...`).
+Each path segment can
-segment can be either a `string` or an [URL
+be either a `string` or an [URL capture](#url-parameter-capturing).
-capture](#url-parameter-capturing).
-They are concatenated together to
-form the final URL pattern.
-The path if the incoming HTTP request is
+They are concatenated together to form the final URL pattern.
+The path
-matched against the URL pattern to see whether this route is
+if the incoming HTTP request is matched against the URL pattern to see
-responsible for serving the response for the HTTP request.
+whether this route is responsible for serving the response for the
+HTTP request.

 It returns a function that takes zero or more [middleware
 functions](#middleware) (`middleware1, middleware2, ...`) which are